elias-michaias/alpine-template/README.md

 a breeze from any element, and the other libraries included like VimeshUI and Pinecone Router bring in conveniences like component abstraction and routing that Alpine would normally expect a back-end templating solution for.
 This is my personal setup for doing as much development as possible without leaving my markup.
+To top it off, for the 10% of the time that I need to go outside of my markup in order to construct a more complicated solution, I always have the ability to use Alpine's extensibility to my advantage and create a custom directive.
+It's beautiful.
+Write JavaScript once, pack it into an HTML attribute, and slap it wherever you need it.

 ## "Why not HTMX?"
 While HTMX is a fine solution, I personally prefer doing things the Alpine way, and Alpine AJAX